ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "Yes.
 It has often led him to be liberal and generous, to give his money freely, to display hospitality, to assist his tenants, and relieve the poor.
-Family pride, and filial pride--for he is very proud of what his father was--have done this.
+Family pride, and filial pride -- for he is very proud of what his father was -- have done this.
 Not to appear to disgrace his family, to degenerate from the popular qualities, or lose the influence of the Pemberley House, is a powerful motive.
 He has also brotherly pride, which, with some brotherly affection, makes him a very kind and